Ravi123sv/Ravi123sv/README.md

 > _"Don’t wait to be ready.
 Start building.
 You’ll get ready while doing."_

 ### 🌟 Daily Fact
-> _There is approximately one chicken for every human being in the world._
+> _There is a hotel in Sweden built entirely out of ice; it is rebuilt every year._